 CCS in action

-ExxonMobil is advancing several carbon capture and storage opportunities around the world to help support our commitment to the Paris Agreement.
+Advancing several carbon capture and storage opportunities around the world.

 Carbon capture technology is proven